ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Dolby Vision configuration

-Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure as defined in [@!DolbyVisionWithinIso.2020-02], for Dolby Vision profiles less than and equal to 7.
+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles less than and equal to 7.

 ### dvvC